msharsh/puzzle/README.md

-# Module to work with skyscrapers game
+# Module to work with the puzzle